STAT545-UBC-hw-2018-19/hw01-JasmineLib/README.md

 ## Homework01 Task List :books:
 1. -[x] Introduce Myself
+  * Found in this ReadMe
 2. -[ ] Gapminder exploration
+  * Found in the Gapminder.md and Gapminder.Rmd files
 3. -[ ] Reflection

 Other:
 * - [x] Course Survey